 You can eliminate the worry of not having a grocery store available if you grow your own vegetables, herbs, fruit, and berries on your own property.
 Don’t worry about not having a large plot of land to start a garden on either.
 You can grow some vegetables and herbs indoors.

 Many foods can be grown indoors in a sunny window, in pots on a porch or balcony, or in small areas in the yard.
 Learn square-foot gardening, container gardening, or raised bed gardening so you can grow more in a smaller area.
-Just make sure to plant what your family eats.
+Just make sure to plant what your family eats and be sure to learn how to save your heirloom seeds year after year.

 Read Self-Reliant Gardening: An Essential Guide to learn more about gardening skills.

 Once you have your edibles growing, learn how to harvest them, save some seeds, and learn to preserve all that food.
 I don’t mean in the fridge or freezer either.

 In the event of a grid failure, that fridge and freezer will not last long and that means wasted food.
-Instead, learn to use a root cellar.
+This means you must find and learn different methods in order for your food to have a longer shelf life.